NanoCyberSol/SigmaGPT/README.md

 Clone or Copy/Paste chatgpt_sigma_conversion.py

-Install the Python dependencies:
+Install the Python dependencies

-Usage
+# Usage

 To use the ChatGPT Sigma Conversion script, follow these steps:

 Save your OpenAI API key using the save_api_key() function in the script.